Building a Line Following Robot with TCS34725 RGB Sensor

 2. Measure the white (bright) value: The robot rotates to the right for 500 ms (slightly longer to also cover the white tape).
 It stops and takes another reading, which becomes the whiteValue.

-3. Calculate the threshold: As a result, the middleValue is set to the average of the black and white readings.
-This threshold is the dividing line between “on the dark line” and “on the bright background” for all subsequent PID calculations.
+3. Calculate the threshold: The middleValue is set to the average of the black and white readings.
+This threshold is the dividing line between “on the dark line” and “on the bright background” for all PID calculations that follow.

 Important placement note: Before powering on the robot, place it so the sensor starts at the left edge of the white tape on the dark surface.
 The calibration assumes the robot will first read a dark area (left turn) and then a bright area (right turn).
 If the robot is placed in the wrong position, calibration will give incorrect values and the robot will not follow the line correctly.